 Passport copy certification process

-The passport copy certification is a simple process, a notary public (or other certified individual) compares the copy to the original document, and attaches a notarial certificate stating that the copy is the same as the original.
+The passport certification is a simple process, where a notary public (or other certified individual) compares the copy to the original document, and attaches a notarial certificate stating that the copy is the same as the original.
 Sometimes, the notary also certifies other documents such as a will.
-T

 In some states, you might be able to just bring a copy of your document(s) to a notary along with the original and have the notary certify them upon comparing both and determining their authenticity.
 However, in other states you’ll be able to bring the original document(s) to the notary, have them make a copy and certify it.